 The new VA disability rates 2023 will be effective December 1, 2022.

-Disabled veterans could see an 8.9% COLA increase their January 1, 2023, VA compensation payment.
+Disabled veterans will get an 8.7% COLA increase starting on their January 1, 2023 VA compensation payment.

 For example, if you were previously getting $1,000 per month tax-free, an 8.9% VA pay increase is $89, so a veterans VA disability compensation pay in 2023 would go up to $1,089 per month.

-The estimated 2023 VA disability pay chart along with footnotes is shown below for reference.
+The OFFICIAL 2023 VA disability pay chart along with footnotes is shown below for reference.

-These rates include the estimated 8.9% VA disability compensation increase for 2023.
+These rates include the final 8.7% VA disability compensation increase for 2023.

 10% – 20% VA Rating (No Dependents)